What is Used Equipment Financing?

 Step 3: Complete the application.

-The application process is quite fast, and you can apply directly through our one-page application in a matter of minutes or reach out to one of our loan experts to guide you through the process.
+The application process is relatively fast, and you can apply directly through our one-page business loan application in a matter of minutes or reach out to one of our loan experts to guide you through the process.

 Step 4: Speak to a representative.

-After we receive your application, a senior account executive will reach out to you to discuss your needs and focus on your equipment loan offers.
-We offer complete transparency, and there are no hidden fees or surprises.
+After we receive your application, a senior account executive will contact you to discuss your needs and explore your equipment loan options.
+We offer complete transparency, with no hidden fees or surprises.

 You’ll get a complete breakdown of loan amounts, terms, and fees.
-Once you have all the information, you can decide which loan options make the most sense for your company.
+Once you have all the necessary information, you can determine which loan options are the most suitable for your company.

 Step 5: Get approved.